What Tire Pressure For My Dirt Bike Is Best? (Trails, Hard Pack, and Soft Terrain)

 Also, traction.
 Duh.

 The tire pressure for dirt bike tires should be set based on the terrain you’re going to be riding on.
-This will determine whether you are able to hook up, or not.
+This is what will determine whether you are able to really hook up, or not.

 Dirt Bike Tire Pressure for Hard Pack